 Patient Information Must Be Accessible and Shareable

 Easy access to patient information by healthcare providers is the only way to make decisions quickly and precisely.
 Shareability means there’s consistency of information when a patient is changing their healthcare facility or department.
-At the same time, shareability and accessibility are exactly what threatens patient data security, as they make healthcare data an easy target.
+At the same time, shareability and accessibility are exactly what threaten patient data security, as they make healthcare data an easy target.

 Healthcare Information Makes Good Money on the Dark Web